 Programming comprises the most tangible aspects of H/IMA’s mission–getting our awesome content to our awesome people.
 Who speaks, about what, and when is at the top of the docket for these busy folks.
 Packaging up and delivering the information afterward is also critical.
 New challenges–and new opportunities to meet them–are always coming up.

 The Programming Committee is a great place for people with deep subject matter expertise, a large network, and publication skills.

 H/IMA is what it is thanks to the involvement of our corporate sponsors–those who support us financially and benefit from their increased exposure to the interactive community.
 Identifying organizations that would benefit from a partnership with H/IMA, and making sure they’re getting a good shake from their involvement, is a critical aspect of our continued success.

 Wheelers, dealers, and people with connections who think collaboratively tend to fit well in the Sponsorship Committee.

 Logistics is responsible for the nuts, bolts, bells, and whistles of our in-the-flesh programs, including (but not limited to) luncheons, mixers, conferences and career fairs.
 They coordinate venues, food & drink, audio-visual, registration, table arrangements, and everything else that enriches the experience for our participants.

 People who like the night life, love people, know a lot of good places to eat and have great taste are a great fit for the Events Committee.

-The Interactive Strategies conference is H/IMA’s largest event of the year.
+The Interactive Strategies conference is H/IMA’s largest event of the year put on through the efforts of each and every one of our Board members.
 Industry leaders and subject matter experts from across the country descend on Houston to discuss the latest trends, newest technologies and best methods to command a digital audience and grow business.
 It’s a full day of valuable instruction and insight, with a healthy dose of R&R in the shuffle.